UnionInternationalCheminsdeFer/OSDM/index.md

 **Distributor** to **Allocator** to **Fare Provider (aka. carrier)** and aligned the interfaces by modelling them the same.
 Thus calling a provider, an allocator or a fare provider is exactly the same from an API perspective.
-The only difference is that in allocator mode you get fare specific information needed.
+The only difference is that in allocator mode you get fare specific information.
-This ensure that no complex transformation or mapping layers are required.

 ## Access to the Specification